 The concept was conceived initially for city-level containers, but can work equally well for bins in malls, airports and offices or even smart homes.
 Devices can be adapted to target any site where sorting or separation of waste happens including both public bins and city-wide sorting facilities.

-Feedback mechanism can range from a display, a projection to simple coloured LEDs.
+Feedback mechanism can range from an LCD display, a projection to simple coloured LEDs.
 Audio cues can be added to reinforce the visual feedback but are unlikely to work well by themselves.
 A gamification angle, such as the award of points as positive reinforcement, can be explored to encourage effort and participation.

 While the project is at a nascent phase there are no significant challenges that the current state of technology cannot overcome.
 Please support this project by reaching out to your local government or ecologically-minded organisation and telling them about us.